CZ-NIC/fred-docs/AdminManual/Maintenance.rst

 Some of these data should be duplicated as a safety precaution or archived if a release of system resources is required.

-Most of them can be packed by a compression archiver and moved to a backup location (i.e. a backup server).
+Most of them can be packed by a compressing archiver and moved to a backup location (i.e. a backup server).

 Databases